quantkit/portfolio-data/README.md

 The program takes CoinTracking.info trade data in CSV format and does the following:

 - Matches buys and sells of each cryptocurrency using first-in-first-out (FIFO) methodology.
-- Creates realized and unrealized totals for each cryptocurrency, calculated in fiat and other cryptocurrencies (BTC and ETH by default).
+- Calculates realized and unrealized totals for each cryptocurrency, valued in fiat and other cryptocurrencies (BTC and ETH by default).
-- Creates realized and unrealized per unit totals for each cryptocurrency, calculated in fiat and other cryptocurrencies (BTC and ETH by default).
+- Calculates realized and unrealized average prices for each cryptocurrency, valued in fiat and other cryptocurrencies (BTC and ETH by default).
 - Outputs Excel workbook with above data.

 ## Instructions